lcnbr/PhysVault/PhysNotes/GR/energy, momentum and angular momentum with gravity.md

 $$
 T^{\mu \nu}{}_{; \mu}=0
 $$
 in which the [[covariant derivative]] includes the effects of gravitation in a concealed way.
-We want to define an energy-momentum tensor which includes explicitly gravitation, let us call it $t_{\mu \nu}$, that is traditionally conserved
+We want to define an [[energy-momentum tensor in GR|energy-momentum tensor]] which includes explicitly gravitation, let us call it $t_{\mu \nu}$, that is traditionally conserved
 $$
 \partial_{\mu} t^{\mu \nu}=0
 $$